-When it comes to cost, attorneys don't have a reputation of coming cheap, but how do you determine if their charges are necessary or over the top?
-Are there specific areas where attorneys could improve the value of their services?
-Attorney Patrick Lamb of Valorem Law Group, a value-driven business litigation firm in Chicago, has five ways lawyers often waste client money.
+When it comes to cost, attorneys don't have a reputation of coming cheap, especially when a case is in litigation.
+But how can you (and your clients) determine if litigation charges are necessary or over the top?
+Are there specific areas where your practice can improve the value of your services?

 Why send two lawyers to court, or have two or more attend depositions?
-Why have younger lawyers draft something that is almost entirely redrafted by a more senior one?
-These work process inefficiencies can be easily avoided, but attorneys aren't trained to consider process efficiencies.
+Why have younger lawyers draft something that needs to be almost entirely redrafted by a more senior attorney?
+These work process inefficiencies can be easily avoided, but attorneys aren't usually trained to consider process efficiencies.

 Lawyers like to fight about process things--what order things will happen in, or where, or how many.
 Make a deal and move on.
 The fights are never worth the effort, and are always very costly.